castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 import { ExampleConstruct } from '<LibPackageName>';
 ```

-Please note that the construct library doesn't have to be built in order to import it.
+Please note that the construct library doesn't have to be built to be imported by its consumers.

 ### Build the construct library